open-telemetry/opentelemetry-collector-contrib/receiver/mongodbatlasreceiver/README.md

 ## Getting Started

 The MongoDB Atlas receiver takes the following parameters. `public_key` and `private_key` are the only two required values to receive metrics and logs and are obtained via the "API Keys" tab of the MongoDB Atlas Project Access Manager.
 In the example below both values are being pulled from the environment.

 In order to collect logs, at least one project must be specified.
 By default, logs for all clusters within a project will be collected.
 Clusters can be limited using either the `include_clusters` or `exclude_clusters` setting.

 MongoDB Atlas [Documentation](https://www.mongodb.com/docs/atlas/reference/api/logs/#logs) recommends a polling interval of 5 minutes.

 - `public_key` (required for metrics)
 - `private_key` (required for metrics)
 - `granularity` (default `PT1M` - See [MongoDB Atlas Documentation](https://docs.atlas.mongodb.com/reference/api/process-measurements/))
+- `storage` configure the component ID of a storage extension.
+Currently only works for alerts in `retrieval` mode
 - `retry_on_failure`
   - `enabled` (default true)
   - `initial_interval` (default 5s)